-Each Local Body may at its own level undertake segregation waste storage and transportation.
+Each Local Body may at its own level undertake segregated collection of waste, material recovery facilities, storage and transportation.
 These activities otherwise also are being performed by them.
 However in each of these activities, participation of voluntary groups, NGOs can be considered and contracting / outsourcing can also be done.
+The waste pickers are to be identified.